 When they begin to appear at the back of the mouth in a patient’s late teens or early twenties, wisdom teeth commonly cause problems.
 The reason is because these teeth (also called third molars) typically do not have enough room in the jaw.
 Because of this, they may come in at an angle, or they may erupt partially or not at all.
-Dr. Wade Peers performs wisdom tooth extraction at his oral surgery center in Park City, UT, to relieve complications or prevent them from occurring in the first place.
-Dr. Peers performs this oral surgery safely and conservatively, with minimal discomfort.
+Dr. Lifferth performs wisdom tooth extraction at his oral surgery center in Park City, UT, to relieve complications or prevent them from occurring in the first place.
+Dr. Lifferth performs this oral surgery safely and conservatively, with minimal discomfort.

 Why Remove Wisdom Teeth?

 When wisdom teeth align properly and gum tissue is healthy, they don’t necessarily have to be removed.
 However, it is extremely difficult to maintain them without gum infection of decay because their location far back in the mouth makes oral hygiene difficult.
 This is one reason why dentists usually recommend early wisdom tooth removal.
 Also, the surgery and the recovery are easier when the patient is younger.

 Misaligned, impacted, or partially erupted wisdom teeth can cause numerous oral health issues: